asevillasastre/UCM-Random-Walks/README.md

 # Random Walks over Inifinite Graphs in Different Dimensions and Recurrence Study seen as Markov Chains

 ### Abstract
 This is the report of a final project for the subject Technomathematics Workshop taught by [David Gomez Castro](https://gomezcastro.xyz/) at the Complutense University of Madrid.
-Algorithms for the simulation of random walks on different infinite graphs are proposed and after that the study of its recurrence.
+Algorithms for the simulation of random walks on different infinite graphs are proposed and after that, the study of its recurrence.

 ### Content
 - Read the full project [here](https://github.com/asevillasastre/UCM-Random-Walks/tree/main/final_report.pdf).